 In conclusion, practical training will result in trained and qualified graduates who are ready to enter the work field.
 It also produces graduates with good working ethics, proactive, and capable of resolving work problems.
 A student is hired because the employer believes that the student has superior knowledge and skills to other candidates.
-Pang (2011) identified that three main strategies for building an integrated pustaka upsiled was pustaka upsiled when the proposed that the pustaka upsiled was pustaka upsiled when the proposed that the proposed that the proposed that the proposed that the pustaka upsiled was pustaka upsiled when the proposed that the proposed that workforce are as follows: (a) restructuring the educational system to enhance student performance, (b) increasing graduate qualifications to improve graduate's marketability, and (c) restructuring the labor market to develop Malaysia as a high-income country.
+Pang (2011) identified that three main strategies for building an integrated workforce are as follows: (a) restructuring the educational system to enhance student performance, (b) increasing graduate qualifications to improve graduate's marketability, and (c) restructuring the labor market to develop Malaysia as a highincome country.